puppetlabs-toy-chest/razor-server/ext/README.md

 This file contains environment variables that are used by the razor-server service on both SysV and systemd.

+### razor-server.env
+This file contains environment variables used only by systemd.

 ### razor-server-tmpfiles.conf
 This file uses "the systemd tmpfiles.d mechanism to ensure that the /run/razor-server directory is created on boot with the proper ownership as /run